As we live through unprecedented and testing times, one thing is clear - the truth has never been such an important commodity.

-There's no denying it, the truth does matter.
-In a world where false information is deliberately used to distort genuine debate and analysis, it matters more than ever.
+We also inhabit a world where false information is deliberately used to distort genuine debate and analysis - and that means the truth matters more than ever.

-And as increasing numbers of young people turn away from traditional sources of information, in favour of social media and other aggregators, never has the truth been a more precious commodity.
+As increasing numbers of young people turn away from traditional sources of information, in favour of social media and other aggregators, the truth can often be the first casualty.

-Now that society is grappling with the challenges of a pandemic, and the inescapable anxiety that comes with it, the potential for manipulation of the facts is huge.
+It is worth remembering that while we grapple with the challenges of a global crisis, and the inescapable anxiety that comes with it, the potential for manipulation of the facts is huge.

-But the same cloud of Covid has brought an inevitable silver lining; global audiences have gravitated towards trusted news sources in pursuit of the truth.
+But the same cloud of Covid has brought an inevitable silver lining; audiences the world over have gravitated towards trusted news sources.

-This has certainly been the experience at RTÉ where audience numbers have grown significantly as people look to make sensible decisions based on hard facts - not on unfounded speculation or rumour designed to misrepresent reality.
+This has certainly been the experience at RTÉ where audience numbers have soared as people look to make sensible decisions based on hard facts - not on unfounded speculation or rumour designed to misrepresent reality.

-Today, RTÉ launches its 'Truth Matters' campaign to remind everyone that anything they see, hear or read from RTÉ is underpinned by core journalistic values - truth, impartiality, and accuracy.
+The latest helping of our 'Truth Matters' campaign is to once again remind everyone that anything they see, hear or read from RTÉ is underpinned by core journalistic values - truth, impartiality, and accuracy.

 RTÉ has a vast reach - both locally and globally - and with that comes huge responsibility to explore the story from all sides; to create unbiased and fact-checked news.